Erdodif/ReactMyAdmin/README.md

 ### Setup the server and the client

 For installing the required dependencies the following command is needed.
-These commands have to be executed from the projects' main folder (ReactMyAdmin by default)
+This command has to be executed from the projects' main folder (ReactMyAdmin by default)

 ```.cmd
 npm install